EducatedTanuki/TEA-Manager/README.md

   - Copies files I created to the folder
   - Contains a SubMenu with all default acitons

-###### Create Toggle
+##### Create Toggle
-Create ON-OFF animations for a GameObjec
+Create ON-OFF animations for a GameObject
 The toggle(s) are added to a `Toggles` folder next to the Scene

 # Notes

-### Proxy Animations
+#### Proxy Animations

 > Proxy animations in the SDK are all single frames.
 They are replaced by full animations when your avatar is uploaded.
-> Do not expect your avatar to have walking animations in play mode unless you override the Base layer and replace them.
+> Do not expect your avatar to have full walking, running, or action animations in play mode unless you replace the appropriate layers and proxy animations.
+> If your user [Make Avatar 3.0](#make-avatar-30) your actions layer will have full animations